SAP/spartacus-docs/_pages/dev/accessibility/keyboard-focus/auto-focus.md

 </div>
 ```

-### Autofocus by html5 `autofocus` attribute
+### Auto Focus by the HTML5 'autofocus' Attribute

-If the inner DOM contains an element with the html5 `autofocus` attribute, this element is focused by default:
+If the inner DOM contains an element with the HTML5 `autofocus` attribute, this element is focused by default.
+The following is an example:

 ```html
 <div [cx-focus]="{ autofocus: true }">